mosra/m.css/doc/doxygen.rst

                             :py:`'inout'` or :py:`''` if unspecified.
 =========================== ===================================================

-The :py:`func.return_values` is a list of return values and their description (in contract to :py:`func.return_value`, which is just a single description).
+The :py:`func.return_values` property is a list of return values and their description (in contract to :py:`func.return_value`, which is just a single description).
 Each item is a tuple of :py:`(value, description)`.
-Can be empty, it can also happen that both :py:`func.return_value` and :py:`func.return_values` are present.
+Can be empty, it can also happen that both :py:`func.return_value` and :py:`func.return_values` are resent.
+Similarly, the :py:`func.exceptions` property is a list of :py:`(type, description)` tuples.

 `Variable properties`_
 ``````````````````````